-Fritha Pengelly is a Guild Certified Feldenkrais Practitionercm and a Certified IOPS Practitioner based in Northampton, MA.
+Fritha Pengelly is a Guild Certified Feldenkrais Practitionercm , a Certified IOPS Practitioner, and a Certified EFT (Emotional Freedom Technique) Practitioner based in Northampton, MA.
 In 2013 she graduated from the Feldenkrais Professional Training Program at the Feldenkrais Institute of NY where she studied with director David Zemach-Bersin, Sheryl Field, Anna Johnson, Aliza Stewart, Arlyn Zones, Ruty Bar, Deborah Bowes, and Elizabeth Beringer.
 She has also had the pleasure of studying with Dr. Jeff Haller, and graduated from Dr. Haller’s first IOPS Academy Graduate Training in May 2017.

 Fritha Pengelly has over 30 years of dance and movement experience, and has been a certified Pilates instructor since 2002.
 She spent seven years (1994-2001) performing and teaching nationally and internationally as a member of the New York City-based Doug Elkins Dance Company, serving as co-rehearsal director from 2000-2001.
 In addition to her work with the Elkins Company, Fritha has performed with The Chamber Dance Company, David Neumann, and Wire Monkey Dance.
 Her dances have been performed at several venues in New York City, The Five Colleges in Massachusetts, Northampton, Darien Arts Center (CT), Seattle (WA), Omaha (NE), and at the Inside/Out Series at Jacob’s Pillow.

-Fritha received her M.F.A. in dance with a focus on anatomy and physiology from the University of Washington and currently teaches Dance Kinesiology at the Hartt School, University of Hartford in Hartford, Connecticut.
-She has also taught as a visiting artist at Hampshire College, Amherst College, Mount Holyoke College, the University of Massachusetts/Amherst, Bennington College, North Carolina School of the Arts, Wake Forest University, and Springfield College.
+Fritha received her M.F.A. in dance with a focus on anatomy and physiology from the University of Washington and is currently teaching in the dance program at UMass/Amherst.
+She has also previously taught as a visiting artist at Hampshire College, Amherst College, Mount Holyoke College, the University of Massachusetts/Amherst, Bennington College, North Carolina School of the Arts, Wake Forest University, and Springfield College.

-Fritha teaches Awareness Through Movement classes and Functional Integration lessons as well as Dance for Parkinson’s classes in Northampton.
-MA.
+Fritha teaches Awareness Through Movement® classes, Functional Integration® lessons, a variety of Feldenkrais® workshops, as well as Dance for Parkinson’s classes in Northampton, MA.
 Contact Fritha for more information about her classes and private lessons.

 “Working with Fritha is a profound and enjoyable experience.
 As a teacher and practitioner, she has a deep respect for each person’s learning process as well as continual engagement in learning herself.
 She brings years of expertise in working with the body as well as a fresh perspective to each lesson.
 She is able to assess and address issues on both subtle and full-body levels simultaneously so that all aspects of one’s being are integrated through moving.
 Her sensitivity, attention to detail, clarity, and focus help me as a student and client reach exactly what Feldenkrais work has the potential to unlock—a greater sense of ease and awareness through movement.” – Candice Salyers